 Who Is Felicity Huffman?

 Felicity Huffman was born December 9, 1962, in Bedford, New York.
 In 1988, she made her Broadway debut in Speed-the-Plow.
 After a string of guest appearances and small film parts, she earned her first prominent role on the acclaimed but short-lived TV show Sports Night.
 Huffman was among the co-stars of the long-running series Desperate Housewives, and earned an Oscar nomination for her work in Transamerica (2005).
-In 2019, she was arrested on charges of felony conspiracy to commit mail fraud and honest services mail fraud as part of a widespread college admissions scandal.
+In 2019, she was arrested on charges of felony conspiracy to commit mail fraud and honest services mail fraud as part of a widespread college admissions scandal, for which she earned a 14-day prison sentence.

 Early Life and Career